Smart Contract Development for Crowdfunding (ICO/IDO/IEO)

 }

-Merkle root update when adding new addresses — off-chain operation (generateMerkleTree + setMerkleRoot on-chain).
-Important: on root update old proofs invalidated — need either smooth migration or multiple root storage for overlapping windows.
+Updating the Merkle root when adding new addresses is an off-chain operation (generateMerkleTree + setMerkleRoot on-chain).
+Important: when the root is updated, old proofs are invalidated — either a smooth migration or storing multiple roots for overlapping windows is needed.

 Vesting Mechanism

-Sale without vesting — red flag for investors.
-Standard scheme: 10% TGE (token generation event) + 6 months cliff + 18 months linear vesting.
+Sale without vesting is a red flag for investors.
+Standard scheme: 10% TGE + 6 months cliff + 18 months linear vesting.

 function claimableAmount(address beneficiary) public view returns (uint256) {